mbaniadam/ansible-docker/README.md

-# Application: Get Linux system metrics via RestAPI
+# Get Linux system metrics via RestAPI

 ### Provisioning and configuring infrastructure using Terraform and Ansible, as well as implementing Continuous Deployment with Jenkins.